Black vs. Ebony: What’s the Real Color and Wood Difference?

 Black often represents mystery and power.
 People wear black to show strength.
 Black can also mean elegance.
 Many formal clothes are black.
 Black can make spaces look modern and sleek.
 Some think black is a color of sadness or bad luck.
 In stories, black often shows the unknown.
 It can be scary or exciting.

 Ebony is a rich, dark color.
 It stands for luxury and beauty.
 Ebony wood is rare and valuable.
-People use it for fancy furniture.
+People use it for fancy furniture accents.
 This color can be very deep and shiny.
 It shows excellence.
 Ebony is strong and lasts long.
 It can be polished to look even better.
 Many love ebony for its unique charm.

 Care And Maintenance